vanesabasheva/mental-habitat/README.md

 Habit-tracking application aimed at preventing non-communicable diseases (NCDs) as part of my Software & Information Engineering bachelor thesis.
 The application leverages React Native for cross-platform mobile development, Node.js with Express, and MongoDB for scalable data management.
 Focused on promoting healthier lifestyles through personalized goal setting, real-time progress tracking, and gamified user experiences.

+### Start backend:

+Navigate to \backend folder of the project
+Run `npm start`

+### Start frontend:

+Navigate to \frontend folder of the project npm start

+Connect with an Android emulator by pressing `a` key on keyboard.

+Download Expo App on iOS and scan QR code in the console provided by Expo.

 ![mental_habitat_header](https://github.com/user-attachments/assets/71c382ee-d91e-46b6-ae64-103b3721549e)

 Figma Prototype: https://www.figma.com/proto/ZhuoZPjffDXkTn6Rs7QWiS/MentalHabitat?node-id=9-476&node-type=CANVAS&t=mdtYbLsubuaAGyMP-1&scaling=scale-down&content-scaling=fixed&page-id=0%3A1&starting-point-node-id=9%3A476